Fermented quinoa is rich and tangy. It is also a gluten-free grain that’s packed full of protein and fibre.

 The best way to make fermented quinoa is to mix cooked quinoa with a lactic bacterial culture.
 This allows the probiotic culture to break down the complex starches to improved digestibility and nutrient availability.
-It is also a good dose of probiotics!
+It also provides a good dose of probiotics!

 What can you do with Fermented Quinoa

-Fermented quinoa is moister than simple cooked quinoa.
+Fermented quinoa is moister than ordinary cooked quinoa.
 The added lactic culture isn’t fully absorbed by the already cooked grains.
 However, it’s perfect for any dish that would work well with extra creamy quinoa.

 Here are some suggestions:

 - Hot Cereal: Gently warm soaked quinoa and serve it for breakfast.
 The probiotic culture will still be alive as long as you don’t go above 40C.

 - Cold Cereal: Serve it like overnight oats, cold with milk and fruit.

 - Quinoa Pudding: Make a creamy quinoa pudding.
 It’s delicious with all sorts of different flavours: chocolate, vanilla or banana.

 - Salads: Use only 1/2 cup of culture when making probiotic quinoa for a salad or it will be too soupy.
 And I recommend using tart cultures like kombucha or apple cider vinegar, that can replace the vinegar in the salad dressing.